Showing posts with label Glass Separators. Show all posts

 You can use a soft bristled brush like a hake and trail on the kiln wash in four directions – top to bottom, side to side, and diagonally left to right and right to left.

-The pigmented kiln wash turns white, indicating that the shelf has been fired
+The pigmented kiln wash turns white when fired

 You can also spray the kiln wash onto the shelf or mould.
 This can provide an even coating, but you must be careful to avoid puddling the kiln wash.
 Pause for a few seconds after each coat to allow the water to be absorbed before applying the next coat.
 Apply until the shelf or mould surface is not obvious through the kiln wash.
 There is no need to dry between coats.
 The best coverage is achieved by applying all four coats in different directions at the same time.

 You can use a sponge to apply to flat surfaces.
-A light touch is required.
-You need to apply in various directions as with the brush.
+A light touch is required and it needs to be apply in various directions as with the brush.

 Apply the kiln wash thinly